 - Combine cereal and nuts in a large bowl.

 - In a small pan, melt butter.
 Add brown sugar, honey and salt and stir until sugar dissolves.

 - Add butter mixture to the cereal/nut mixture.
 Stir to coat well.

-- Cook on low for 30 minutes to 1 hour, stirring every 15 minutes or so.
+- Pour the mixture onto a rimmed baking sheet.
+Bake for 1 hour stirring every 15 minutes or so.

 - Pack mixture down to make it more like bark, leave it lumpy to break up easily.